simplerick/NewTab/README.md

 # NewTab
-This is my Chrome Extension that customizes new tab and the project is far from complete.
-I did this by trial and error method because I don't know much about web programming so there are a lot of bugs.
+Chrome Extension that customizes new tab.

+TODO:

+- [ ] Utilize cache for faster page loading
+- [ ] Implement a way to edit icons and folders

 ![img](/img/demo.gif)